Below are Western style horse headstalls for sale.

-Below: A roan mare wears a browband headstall with a snaffle bit, slobber straps, and a nylon mecate.
+Below: A roan horse wears a browband headstall with a snaffle bit, slobber straps, and a nylon mecate.

 Specific Types of Headstalls